initialsky0/Image_to_PDF/README.md

 # Image_to_PDF

 ## Working on:
-Will convert this to an actual website with Django
+Will convert this to an actual website with Django, the media folder is required but not included

 ## How it works:
 Simply drag and drop the folder with images to the bat file,